nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Not more.
 Just the same ones again.
 Right.
 That's what I mean.
 Hey.

 I will head out immediately.
 Okay.
 You head back to your, your barracks.
 Happened across, one of the one of the superiors that is, that is on duty.
-He says, Carson, what are you doing here?
+He says, Karsten, what are you doing here?

 Thought you were going to talk to Jared.
 I we did or my It's over.
 Did.
 But he gave me a note to give to you, and I think it's of the most the utmost importance that you read it.
 I think we might have an issue with the Chattanooga temple, in turning living things into dead things and those dead things arising.